Leo Lentelli

 Leo Lentelli (20 October 1879 – 31 December 1961) was an Italian sculptor who immigrated to the United States.
-During his 52 years in the United States he created works throughout the country, notably in New York and San Francisco.
+During his 52 years there, he created works throughout the country, notably in New York and San Francisco.
 He also taught sculpture.

 History

 Born in Bologna, Italy, on October 29, 1879, Leo Lentelli studied in Bologna and Rome and worked as a sculptor in his native land.
 Immigrating to the United States in 1903 at the age of 24, Lentelli initially assisted in the studios of several established sculptors.
-In 1911 he entered the Architectural League exhibition and won the Avery Prize.
+In 1911, he entered the Architectural League exhibition and won the Avery Prize.
 The following year he became a naturalized citizen of the United States.
 Chosen to provide sculptural ornament for the Panama-Pacific Exposition, Lentelli moved to San Francisco in 1914.
 He collaborated with Frederick George Richard Roth and Stirling Calder.
 Calder has been credited with aiding Lentelli in developing his own style.
 An example can be seen in his Water Sprites.

 His long-limbed figures with hair and draperies in loose frills like seaweed made striking fountain statues and lent themselves well to architectural decoration.
 The surfaces were left rough for the sake of variety of texture and to give an effect of spontaneity.
 He also participated as a sculptor in the city's artistic renewal, which took place after the 1906 earthquake and fire.
 While in San Francisco he taught at the California School of Fine Arts.
 Significant works from this period include the Five Symbolic Figures at the Old Main Library elevated above the street entrance of the Larkin Street entrance.
 Still a resident of San Francisco, he made the ornament for the Orpheum Theater, then known as the Historic American Theater, at Saint Louis and created two-figure groups depicting pioneers on the Dennis Sullivan Gateway at Denver, Colorado.